askb/ai-n8domata/utils/README.md

 - Always review scripts before running them
 - Most maintenance scripts require the services to be running
 - Backup scripts should be run regularly
-- GPU scripts are optimized for AMD RX 6800M hardware
+- GPU scripts are deprecated and not functional in current CPU-only version

 ## Environment Variables